SankarSrinivasan1/SriToken.js/README.md

 Note: The provided instructions assume a basic Node.js project structure.
 You may need to adapt them if you are using a different development framework or environment.

+If you're looking for an alternative to Infura for connecting to the Ethereum network, you can consider using other Ethereum node providers.
+Here are a few popular alternatives:

+1. Alchemy (https://www.alchemy.com/): Alchemy offers a powerful and reliable infrastructure for Ethereum API services.
+They provide developer-friendly features and robust node infrastructure.

+2. QuickNode (https://www.quicknode.com/): QuickNode offers Ethereum and other blockchain node services with a focus on speed and scalability.
+They provide dedicated and shared nodes across various networks.

+3. Moralis (https://moralis.io/): Moralis is a blockchain development platform that offers an all-in-one solution for building decentralized applications.
+They provide scalable node infrastructure and other development tools.

+4. Infura-like self-hosted solution: Instead of relying on a third-party provider, you can set up and manage your own Ethereum node infrastructure.
+Tools like Geth (Go Ethereum) and Parity Ethereum allow you to run your own Ethereum nodes and connect to them directly.

+Each provider may have its own pricing plans, features, and limitations.
+It's important to evaluate and choose the provider that best fits your specific requirements in terms of reliability, performance, cost, and ease of integration.

+Before making a decision, consider factors such as network coverage, available APIs, documentation, community support, and the provider's reputation in the blockchain development community.